What is the Development Team?

 VARSITY RACING TEAM

-The Varsity Racing Team is for athletes who have more than a year of rowing experience.
+The Varsity Racing Team is for athletes who have more than a year of racing experience.
 Team members get their start on the Development Team, Novice Team, or at another rowing club.
 The goal for the Racing Team is to qualify crews for the Youth National Championships at the end of the spring season.
 This process starts with the younger athletes in their freshman, sophomore, and junior years.
 Training includes learning the proper rowing technique, developing the strength and conditioning to compete at a high level, and molding the mental acumen to be a successful racer.
 It takes time and effort to build the combination of skill, strength, and toughness to race for a national championship.
 By the time the athletes are seniors, they have accumulated the experience to be successful athletes for the rest of their lives.

 Do I get to compete for my high school?